AaronFriel/ado-bench/README.md

 Submitted benchmarks:

 * Should run in absence of IO.

+  That is, benchmarks should target the compiler, not your computer's disk or network performance.

 * Should be easily run with `criterion` or `weigh`.
 * Should be designed to utilize one or more of the following:
   * `<$`, when a `do` sequence's result does not depend on any previous statement, e.g.: